xpolak37/the-COG-or/README.md

 process these outputs and improve the annotation.
 It outputs a new processed file in a suitable format that is ready to be visualized in DNAPlotter program.

-The tools for a genome annotation annotation are available at:
+The tools for a genome annotation are available at:

 eggNOG-mapper: http://eggnog-mapper.embl.de/